LeBellier/GeneralLibEsp8266/readme.md

 ### <i class="icon-cog"></i>  Telnet Server
-To enable the telnet client through command line, You have to run the below command in command prompt with **administrator** permissions.
+To enable the telnet client through command line on windows, you have to run the below command in command prompt with **administrator** permissions.

 `dism /online /Enable-Feature /FeatureName:TelnetClient`